SOEN-390-Mini-Cap/CovidTracker/README.md

 $ npm run lint:fix
 ```

-### Resetting the database
+### Resetting the Database

 If you run into issues with the database or need to reset it for any reason follow the steps below

 1. Delete the `pgdata` folder, this will delete the persistent docker postgresql volume
-2. Start up the database through docker
+2. Start up the server and database through docker
     ```sh
-    $ docker-compose up -d db
+    $ docker-compose up -d server
     ```
-3. Initialize and seed the database
+3. Exec into the server docker container and then initialize and seed the database
     ```sh
-    $ cd server
+    $ docker-compose exec server sh
     $ npm run db:init
     $ npm run db:seed
     ```